rjmahfuztech/javascript/README.md

 # javascript

-## 4 JavaScript question and answer.
+## 4 JavaScript problem and solution.